erikmueller/slackoverflow/posts/programming-beyond-the-comfort-zone-the-phoenix-framework.md

 ---
-title: "The Phoenix Framework: Programming beyond the comfort zone"
+title: 'The Phoenix Framework: Programming beyond the comfort zone'
 tags: post
 layout: post.liquid
-date: "2017-02-10"
+date: '2017-02-10'
 image: assets/fire.jpg
-intro: "In the last post we checked why you should learn some more languages and why Elixir might help you becoming a better JavaScript developer.
+intro: 'In the last post we checked why you should learn some more languages and why Elixir might help you becoming a better JavaScript developer.
 Now I promised to go deeper into web development.
-A popular (if not the most popular) web framework for Elixir is Phoenix."
+A popular (if not the most popular) web framework for Elixir is Phoenix.'
-categories: ["elixir"]
+categories: ['elixir']
-authors: ["Erik"]
+authors: ['Erik']
 ---

 In the [last post](https://developer.epages.com/blog/2017/02/02/programming-beyond-the-comfort-zone-javascript-elixir.html) we checked why you should learn some more languages and why Elixir might help you becoming a better JavaScript developer.